Tina Louise

-Tina Louise (née Blacker; born February 11, 1934) is an American actress widely known for her career on stage, film and television, including her role as movie star Ginger Grant in the popular television situation comedy Gilligan's Island.
+Tina Louise (née Blacker; born February 11, 1934) is an American actress notable for her career on stage, film and television.
+She is best known for her role as movie star Ginger Grant in the 1960s U.S. television situation comedy Gilligan's Island.

-She began her career on stage in the mid-1950s before landing her breakthrough role in 1958 drama film God's Little Acre for which she received the Golden Globe Award for New Star of the Year.
+She began her career on stage in the mid-1950s before landing her breakthrough role in the 1958 drama film God's Little Acre for which she received the Golden Globe Award for New Star of the Year.

 Louise had starring roles in The Trap, The Hangman, Day of the Outlaw, and For Those Who Think Young.
 Her other films include The Wrecking Crew, The Happy Ending, The Stepford Wives, and Johnny Suede.
 She also had a recurring role on the primetime soap opera Dallas.

 Early life

 Louise was born Tina Blacker on February 11, 1934, in New York City.
-An only child, she was raised by her mother, Sylvia (née Horn, later Myers), a fashion model.
-Her father, Joseph Blacker, was a candy store owner in Brooklyn, and later an accountant.
-Her parents divorced by the time she was four.
-Louise attended PS 6, Scarborough Day School and Miami University.
+An only child, she was the daughter of Sylvia (née Horn, later Myers), a fashion model, and Joseph Blacker, a candy store owner in the Brooklyn borough who later became an accountant.
+She attended PS 6 and Scarborough Day School, and studied at Miami University in Ohio.
 She is Jewish.

-The name "Louise" was added during her senior year in high school when she mentioned to her drama teacher that she was the only girl in the class without a middle name, and he suggested it.
+She added the name "Louise" during her senior year of high school.
+Her drama teacher had suggested it after she mentioned that she was the only girl in the class without a middle name.

 Career

 Early work

-Louise got her first role at age two after being in an ad for her father's candy store.
+Louise got her first role at age two in an advertisement for her father's candy store.
 She began studying acting, singing, and dancing at age 17 under Sanford Meisner at the Neighborhood Playhouse School of the Theatre in Manhattan.
 Her acting debut came in 1952 in the Bette Davis musical revue Two's Company, followed by roles in such other Broadway productions as John Murray Anderson's Almanac, Will Success Spoil Rock Hunter?, and the hit musical Li'l Abner.
 She appeared in live television dramas in the anthology series, Studio One and Producers' Showcase.

 She was offered modeling jobs, including the 1958 Frederick's of Hollywood catalog, and she appeared on the cover of several pinup magazines such as Adam, Sir!, and Modern Man.
 Her pictorials for Playboy in May 1958 and April 1959 were arranged by Columbia Pictures studio in an effort to promote her.